macribas/EmployeeDirectory/README.md

 1. Run the app using http and not https.
 Not sure why it is not working when using the https endpoint.

-2. Test it with http:// <your_route> /rest/employees.
+2. Test it with **http://<your_route>/rest/employees**.
 Verify that it returns all employees in the database.

-3. Open the main window at http:// <your_route> .
+3. Open the main window at **http://<your_route>**.
 Enter the name of one of the employees.
 Verify that it shows up in the table below.